-The core SABB governance policy manuals covering Corporate Governance, SABB Standards, Risk Management and Credit Policy 2020 are subject to periodic review by the Board or its designated committees.
-An annual review of the risk governance framework was completed and approved by the Board Risk Committee.
+The core SABB governance policy manuals covering, SABB Principles, Risk Management Framework and Credit Policy are subject to annual review by the Board or its designated committees.
+An annual review of the Risk Governance Framework was completed and approved by the Board Risk Committee in December 2021.

-The framework of regular risk reporting to the Board included, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
+The Framework of regular risk reporting to the Board included, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
 These are compiled and submitted to the relevant risk governance committees where the reports are challenged and action plans agreed.

-(c) Channels to communicate, decline and enforce the risk culture;
+(c) Channels to communicate, decline and enforce the risk culture